How is data processed at each radar site weather services use?

 reflectivity to precipitation rate.

-The radar site weather conversion mathematics formula looks at the reflectivity.
+The weather-radar-conversion mathematics formula looks at the reflectivity.
 That is, ratio of reflected to broadcast signal

 Then the computer applies an exponential algorithm.
 The math used depends on whether we expect